Stafeev/Conference-App/README.md

 So we need to code this inside method queryProblem(self, request):
         sessionsByStartTime = Session.query(Session.startTime < request.startTime)
         sessionsByType = Session.query(Session.typeOfSession == request.typeOfSession)
+Here we choose all sessions which starttime is before requested start time (7 am, for example).
+Then we query sessions by type.
+Then we iterate over sessionsByType and check that this session is not in sessionsByStartTime and then add it to the dictionary and output the result.
 ## Task 4
 getFeaturedSpeaker() checks the speaker when a new session is added to a conference.
 Featured Speakers are stored in MEMCACHE_SPEAKER_KEY and set in _createSessionObject method.